Agile Planning | Agile Scrum Master

 Agile Planning typically includes a small set of ingredients that keep intent and execution connected.

-- Ordered backlog - A continuously refined Product Backlog that reflects value, risk, and learning priorities.
+• Ordered backlog - A continuously refined Product Backlog or other visible work system that reflects value, risk, and learning priorities.

 Planning across horizons

 Agile Planning works best when the level of detail matches the time horizon.
 Near-term planning can be specific.
-Longer-term planning should be expressed as outcomes, options, and assumptions.
+Longer-term planning should be expressed as outcomes, options, assumptions, and forecast ranges rather than detailed commitments.

-- Iteration planning - Sets a short-term goal and a plan to deliver an Increment that advances the goal.
+• Iteration planning - Sets a short-term goal and a plan to deliver an Increment that advances the goal when teams work in iterations.

-Agile Product Management relies on Agile Planning to align product development with market demands and strategic intent while staying responsive to evidence.
+One common context for Agile Planning is Agile Product Management, which relies on planning to align product development with market demands and strategic intent while staying responsive to evidence.
 Key planning activities include:

-- Product roadmapping - Expressing direction as outcome hypotheses and options, with assumptions made visible.
+• Product roadmap - Expressing direction as outcome hypotheses and options, with assumptions made visible.

 Practices that keep plans usable